As published in Forbes.

 The work ahead is personal.
 We first require greater self-awareness of how our presence and actions impact others.
 Following this is self-mastery, the ability to choose our responses well.
 In the words of Lao Tzu, “He who controls others may be powerful, but he who has mastered himself is mightier still.”

-In the book Mastering Leadership, data collected over the last 13 years by The Leadership Circle Organization includes reports on more than 60,000 C-suite and senior-level leaders in more than 10,000 organizations across 171 countries.
-This data reveals that 75% of some of the world’s best leaders lead from what is called a “reactive” mind—a mind that is critical, distant, controlling, arrogant, and autocratic.
+In the book Mastering Leadership, data collected over the last 18 years by The Leadership Circle Organization includes reports on more than 1550,000 leaders in more than 25,000 organizations across 246 countries and 65 industries.
+This data reveals that 70-75% of some of the world’s best leaders lead from what is called a “reactive” mind—a mind that is critical, distant, controlling, arrogant, and autocratic.
 Sadder still, this body of research indicates that 5% still lead from an egocentric level of mind—the developmental equivalent of a toddler.
-Currently, only 20% have matured to a “creative” mind, one focused on caring connection, integrity, courageous authenticity, and community concern.
+Currently, only 20-25% are moving towards or have matured to a “creative” mind, one focused on caring connection, integrity, courageous authenticity, and community concern.
 What I find most exciting is research done by Bill Adams and Bob Anderson at the Leadership Circle Organization demonstrate that those who lead from a creative level of mind also achieve greater business success.
 I love it when love wins!

 As Gandhi taught, we each must become the change we wish to see in the world.
 Do you want to change the world?
 Wonderful, work on maturing your animal instincts to higher-level behavior.
 Then you will see that the entire world changes for you.
 Of course, changing ourselves is probably the most difficult challenge each of us faces.
 As the saying goes, “I have met the enemy and he is us.”